World Journal of Oncology, ISSN 1920-4531 print, 1920-454X online, Open Access

 Figure 2.

-Figure 2.
-Overall survival after partial vs. radical nephrectomy for renal cancer.
+↓ Figure 3.
+Cancer-free survival after partial vs. radical nephrectomy for renal cancer.

 Figure 3.

-Figure 3.
-Cancer-free survival after partial vs. radical nephrectomy for renal cancer.
+↓ Figure 4.
+Dialysis-free survival after partial vs. radical nephrectomy for renal cancer.

 Figure 4.